qinhongda8/R-YOLO/README.md

 Here, we provide detailed instructions to help replay our experiments.
 To make it easy to reproduce our research results.

-This project is the complete code of R-YOLOv5, other YOLO series  We give an overview of the environment installation and adaptation experiment.
+This project is the complete code of R-YOLOv5, other YOLO series as the same mothod, we give an overview of the environment installation and adaptation experiment.

 ## Environment installation